refractionware/linux/README.md

 Patches as they are submitted to the mailing list.
 See the list below for the branches accompanied by relevant lore links:

 * `b4/midas-wm1811-gpio-jack`: upstreaming for `tab3/headset-detect` branch (contains the latest version of those patches!)
+* `b4/max77693-charger-extcon`: upstreaming for the charger parts of `tab3/otg-take-2` (contains the latest version of those patches!); coming soon to a mailing list near you ;)